FRENCH drain SOLUTION

 Geotextile?
 Sounds like a fancy name for landscape fabric.

 That’s exactly what it is.
-Geotextile refers to a much higher quality of fabric that is designed and constructed to be much more durable than typical landscape fabric.
+Geotextile refers to a higher quality of fabric that is designed and constructed to be much more durable than typical landscape fabric.
 We only use the highest quality fabric for our French drains.
-The fabric creates a barrier between the soil and the pipe to prevent clogging.
+The fabric creates a barrier between the soil and the pipe to prevent clogging while allowing maximum water permeability.

-Provides best performance to allow water infiltration and provide structural integrity to protect the pipe from clogging and other pressures.
+This provides the best performance to allow water infiltration and structural integrity to protect the pipe from clogging, damage, movement that can change the slope, and other pressures.

 WE WILL REPLY!

 No more waiting or wondering.
-Even if we can’t help you with your service, we will always respond no matter how you contact us.
+Even if we can’t help you with your service, we will always respond when you fill out a contact form on the website.

 FREE ESTIMATES.